-Algorithm DMCS naturally proceeds "forward" in the import direction of context $C_k$ .
-Thus, starting from there, it computes partial equilibria which cover $C_k$ and contexts in its import closure.
+Algorithm DMCS naturally proceeds "forward" in the import direction of context C_k .
+Thus, starting from there, it computes partial equilibria which cover C_k and contexts in its import closure.
 All other contexts will be ignored; in fact, they are unknown to all contexts in the closure.
-While partial equilibria may exist for $C_k$ and its import closure, the whole MCS could have no equilibrium, because, e.g., (P1) contexts that access beliefs from $C_k$ or its closure get inconsistent, or (P2) an isolated context or subsystem is inconsistent.
+While partial equilibria may exist for C_k and its import closure, the whole MCS could have no equilibrium, because, e.g., (P1) contexts that access beliefs from C_k or its closure get inconsistent, or (P2) an isolated context or subsystem is inconsistent.

 Enhancements of DMCS may deal with such situations: As for (P1), the context neighborhood may include both importing and supporting contexts.
-Intuitively, if $C_i$ imports from $C_j$ , then $C_i$ must register to $C_j$ .
+Intuitively, if C_i imports from C_j , then C_i must register to C_j .
 By carefully adapting DMCS, we can then solve (P1).
 However, (P2) remains; this needs knowledge about the global system topology.

-A suitable assumption is that a manager $\mathcal{M}$ exists which every context $C_i$ in the system can reach and ask whether some isolated inconsistent context or subsystem exists; if $\mathcal{M}$ confirms this, $C_i$ 's DMCS instance simply returns $\emptyset$ , eliminating all partial equilibria.
+A suitable assumption is that a manager \mathcal{M} exists which every context C_i in the system can reach and ask whether some isolated inconsistent context or subsystem exists; if \mathcal{M} confirms this, C_i 's DMCS instance simply returns \emptyset , eliminating all partial equilibria.

 To improve decentralization and information hiding, we can weaken the manager assumption by introducing routers.
-Instead of asking $\mathcal{M}$ , a context $C_i$ queries an assigned router $\mathcal{R}$ , which collects topology information needed by $C_i$ or looks up a cache.
-The information exchange between $C_i$ and $\mathcal{R}$ is flexible, depending on the system setting, and could contain contexts that import information from $C_i$ , or isolated and inconsistent contexts.

-A further advantage of topological information is that $C_i$ can recognize cyclic and acyclic branches upfront; the invocation order of the neighborhood can then be optimized, by starting with all acyclic branches before entering cyclic subsystems.
+Instead of asking \mathcal{M} , a context C_i queries an assigned router \mathcal{R} , which collects topology information need by C_i or looks up a cache.
+The information exchange between C_i and \mathcal{R} is flexible, depending on the system setting, and could contain contexts that import information from C_i , or isolated and inconsistent contexts.
+A further advantage of topological information is that C_i can recognize cyclic and acyclic branches upfront; the invocation order of the neighborhood can then be optimized, by starting with all acyclic branches before entering cyclic subsystems.
 The caching mechanism can be adapted for acyclic branches, as intermediate results are complete and the cache is meaningful even across different evaluation sessions.

-In our setting, we are safe assuming that $\mathcal{V}^(k) \subseteq \mathcal{V}$ .
-But this is not needed if M resp. $C_k$ 's import closure has no join-contexts, i.e., contexts having at least two parents.
-If we have access to path information in M at each context, we could calculate $\mathcal{V}$ on the fly and adjust it during MCS traversal.
-In particular, for a tree- or ring-shaped M, we can restrict $\mathcal{V}$ to the locally shared interface between $C_k$ and its import neighbors, i.e., restricting $\mathcal{V}$ to the bridge atoms of $br_k$ .
-In presence of join-contexts, $\mathcal{V}$ must be made "big enough," e.g. using path information.
+In our setting, we are safe assuming that $V^(k) \subseteq V$.
+But this is not needed if M resp.
+C_k 's import closure has no join-contexts, i.e., contexts having at least two parents.
+If we have access to path information in M at each context, we could calculate V on the fly and adjust it during MCS traversal.
+In particular, for a tree- or ring-shaped M, we can restrict V to the locally shared interface between C_k and its import neighbors, i.e., restricting V to the bridge atoms of br_k .
+In presence of join-contexts, V must be made "big enough," e.g. using path information.
 Furthermore, join-contexts may be eliminated by virtually splitting them, if orthogonal parts of the contexts are accessed.
 This way, scalability to many contexts can be achieved.